openvinotoolkit/openvino/tools/pot/docs/BestPractices.md

 Since the Accuracy-aware Quantization calls the Default Quantization at the first step it means that all the parameters of the latter one are also valid and can be applied to the accuracy-aware scenario.

 > **NOTE**: In general case, possible speedup after applying the Accuracy-aware Quantization algorithm is less than after the Default Quantization when the model gets fully-quantized.

+### Reducing the performance gap of Accuracy-aware Quantization
+To improve model performance after Accuracy-aware Quantization you can try the `"tune_hyperparams"` setting and set it `True`.
+It will enable searching of optimal quantization parameters before reverting layers to the "backup" precision.
+Note, that this can increase the overall quantization time.

 If you do not achieve the desired accuracy and performance after applying the Accuracy-aware Quantization algorithm or you need an accurate fully-quantized model, we recommend either using Quantization-Aware Training from [NNCF](@ref docs_nncf_introduction).